How to improve your score in IBDP Language A: Paper 1

 - Logical Fallacies: also called ‘argumentation fallacies.’
 Common fallacies in speeches are glittering generalisations, simplification and slippery slope.

-Often printed in newspapers or magazines, the opinion piece is usually a thoughtfully considered argument about a controversial topic in which the writer takes a side or proposes a solution.
+Often printed in newspapers or magazines, and sharing many of the features of persuasive speeches, the opinion piece is usually a thoughtfully considered argument about a controversial topic in which the writer takes a side or proposes a solution.
 Unlike other forms of text for mass consumption, the opinion piece does not pretend to be straight or unbiased.
 Although it may contain elements of concession or acknowledge the other side of the issue, the purpose of an opinion piece is to express an opinion in a convincing, persuasive or powerful way.
 An Op-Ed is a special type of opinion piece, normally shorter, which derived its name from its position opposite the editorial page.
 The op-ed carries the official position of the news institution on a topical issue of the day.

-- First Person: as an expression of a personal viewpoint, the first person is most commonly adopted for opinion pieces.
+- Perspective: as an expression of a personal viewpoint, the first person is most commonly adopted for opinion pieces.
 Look out for ‘we’ instead of ‘I’ – a clever way of implying the viewpoint is commonly held.

 - Anecdotes: sometimes a writer will relate a small story from his or her personal experience in order to demonstrate a thoughtful approach to the topic at hand.
 You may find the opinion piece begins with this story, which acts as a kind of hook into the main article.